-The sovereign ceiling refers to the policy that the highest credit rating achievable by a project or a company is capped at the rating of the country where
+7 The sovereign ceiling refers to the policy that the highest credit rating achievable by a project or a company is capped at the rating of the country where the issuer is situated.

 International Accounting Standards & Blended Finance

 Without the support of blended finance, international accounting standards requiring the immediate recognition of a loan's expected credit loss may disincentivize lenders from funding below investment grade EMDE assets.